-In 2021, Atlanta History Center was awarded a Basic Preservation Grant from the National Film Preservation Foundation to preserve and provide free online access to four Metro Atlanta Chamber of Commerce films spanning from the late 1950s to the early 1970s.
+In 2021, Atlanta History Center was awarded a National Film Preservation Foundation grant to preserve and make available four Metro Atlanta Chamber of Commerce films spanning from the late 1950s to the early 1970s.
+The films illustrate the impact of population growth on housing in Atlanta, and also features the Chiefs, Atlanta’s first professional soccer team.
 This funding allowed the Atlanta History Center to pursue preservation work, which entailed film-to-film processing, cleaning, and digitizing the film content to make available to the public on our online database, Album.
 The films selected for this project complement other research material in the Kenan Research Center, the archives and library of the Atlanta History Center.
 These materials include the Metro Atlanta Chamber of Commerce records, as well as photographs and subject files that pertain to the events and subject matter documented in the films.

 The four films [48 minutes, 47 seconds] offer a view into the change in the city’s landscape due to economic and population growth of during the mid-20th century.
 The film, Halfway Home, also describes how Atlanta’s growth has impacted African American populations and housing, particularly during the 1970s.
 Several of the films also discuss various draws of Atlanta during this time period, highlighting transportation, sports, and entertainment outlets throughout the city.